If you're good at organising people and equipment and enjoy leading a group a job in army logistics/support could be the right career for you

-A logistics/support officer in the armed forces is responsible for the management and efficiency of the logistics, support and administrative functions.
+As a logistics/support officer in the armed forces, you'll be responsible for the management and efficiency of the logistics, support and administrative functions.

-In the Army, they are known as staff and personnel support (SPS) officers, part of the Adjutant General's Corps (AGC), or specialist officers in the Royal Logistics Corps (RLC) , who are trained in supply, distribution or commodities (e.g. ammunition or petroleum).
+In the Army, you may be known as a staff and personnel support (SPS) officer, part of the Adjutant General's Corps (AGC), or you may be a specialist officer in the Royal Logistics Corps (RLC).
+Either way, you'll be trained in supply, distribution or commodities (e.g. ammunition or petroleum).

-In each setting, their purpose is the same: to enable each service to carry out its allotted role in peace and war.
+In each setting, your purpose is to enable each service to carry out its allotted role in peace and war.

-Tasks often include supervising and planning the work of individuals and teams whose role is the delivery of a wide range of specific services and functions including:
+Your tasks will include supervising and planning the work of individuals and teams who deliver of a range of specific services and functions including:

 In the context of the infrastructure and services of a base, typical activities include:

 Additionally, in field operations, your activities might include:

 Income data from the The Ministry of Defence 'Pay16 The Armed Forces Pay Model'.
 Figures are intended as a guide only.